 Instructions: Our Linen Cotton fabric is based on viscose, thus it needs a more tender approach.
 Although very reliable and durable, viscose-based fabrics tend to be quite sensitive to water.
 That’s why I’d recommend dry-cleaning your sofa in this case.
 The same goes for cushion covers as well.

-I hope you’ll never need my advice on cleaning your sofa too often.
+I hope you won't need my advice on cleaning your sofa too often.
 If you do though, our durable fabrics shouldn’t give you a hard time, so there’s really no need to be angry with your pooch for snuggling up on your favourite armchair!